ludwigwinkler/JaxLightning/README.md

 ### Examples

-There are two examples how I used PyTorch Lightning for Bayesian Neural Networks and Score Based Generative Modelling ([used code by Patrick Kidger](https://docs.kidger.site/equinox/examples/score_based_diffusion/)).
+There are two examples how I used PyTorch Lightning for my own Bayesian Neural Networks and Score Based Generative Modelling ([used code by Patrick Kidger](https://docs.kidger.site/equinox/examples/score_based_diffusion/)).
-The score based generative modelling was copied from the amazing code base of [Patrick Kidger](https://github.com/patrick-kidger) who has written wonderful packages like Equinox and diffrax as well as the used score predictor.

-### Important Remark

-This is simply combining amazing pieces of work and all the credit goes out to the developers of PyTorch Lightning team, Jax team and Equinox/Treex teams.
-I'm just playing Lego with their amazing work and sticking it together!

 ![](now_kiss.jpeg)